anicholson/dotnich/source/precis/index.markdown

 * I grew up in Brisbane, when good coffee was "Nescafe Gold" and international cuisine was from the Chinese Takeaway down the road.
 It's a different city now, but I don't regret moving to Melbourne with my family in 2003.

-* I love [my church][5], and I play piano there in one of the bands.
-I also play harmonica, and am teaching myself to play [this strange contraption][4]!
+* I play piano, harmonica, and am teaching myself to play [this strange contraption][4]!

 [1]: http://blog.kickin-the-darkness.com/2007/09/confessions-of-terrible-programmer.html
 [2]: http://ruby-lang.org